 Four bottles of beer, and I woke up with a hangover.

 I longed for this.
 The growing old, the entire jig about being an adult.
 The sage advice has always been to live in the present — carpe diem — but I was never one to listen.
 I wanted to grow old and now here we are.
-I am past the phase of trying new things for the heck of it, of making mistakes just because I could.
+I am past the phase of trying new things for the heck of it, of making mistakes just because I can.
 Decisions, I learned, weigh heavier when you’re old.

 I say there are only two things constant in this world: change, and my life in a perpetual state of disorder.
 Often I dive deep into this gigantic and unforgiving self-pity sinkhole.
 I am old and ugly and essentially as useful as my mom’s appendix.
 Oh right, she doesn’t even have one.

 Warren is cute and some nights I undress him in my thoughts.
 We spend the awkward morning-after in the lunch room while I stand behind him and listen, patiently, to the cappuccino slowly dripping into his mug.
 He turns around, smiles, and the machine whirs as if begging either of us to break the silence in its stead.
 But he doesn’t and I don’t, and he goes back to his seat and I go back to staring at his shoulders, broad and brooding, his white shirt pristine unlike the pictures in my head, dirty as if drenched in endometrium sludge like a six-hour old tampon, the bleeding elephant in the room.

 Mabilis na akong mag-type hayskul pa lang.
 Natutuwa kasi ako sa tunog ng niraratrat na keyboard—parang mabibigat na tagaktak ng ulan sa bubong na yero tuwing buwan ng Hunyo.